coderbunker/inventory-server/README.md

 Try also
 http://127.0.0.1:1234/search

+## Troobleshooting.
+If the application is not starting, check that if there is any application already using port 1234.
+It is also possible that the previous time that "inventory-server" had been lauched did not termniate properly and it is still holding the port.

 # Other information:
 The content are stored on a google spreadsheet.
 You need permission to edit: https://docs.google.com/spreadsheets/d/1QHKa3vUpht7zRl_LEzl3BlUbolz3ZiL8yKHzdBL42dY/edit